Program: B.S., Civil Engineering

 - ELM (Entry Level Mathematics): A passing score is required to earn college credit for mathematics.
 Students are exempt from this exam if they score 550 or above on the SAT, 23 or above on the enhanced ACT, or a 3, 4 or 5 on the AP (Advanced Placement) Calculus AB or BC.

 - MPT (Mathematics Placement Test): This is required to enroll in MATH 150A.
 Students with scores of 3, 4 or 5 on the AP Calculus AB or BC are eligible for MATH 150B and exempt from the MPT.

 - CPT (Chemistry Placement Test): A minimum score of 40 is required to enroll in CHEM 101.
-All students who had high school chemistry and expect to enroll in CHEM 101 must take this test regardless of score on the AP Chemistry exam.
+All students who had high school chemistry and expect to enroll in CHEM 101 must take this test regardless of their score on the AP Chemistry exam.

 - EPT (English Placement Test): A score of 147 or above is required to enroll in ENGL 115 or equivalent.
-Students with scores of 3, 4 or 5 on AP English Language and Composition receive college credit for ENGL 115 and a score of 3, 4 or 5 on the AP English Literature and Composition receive credit for ENGL 115 and 255.
+Students with scores of 3, 4 or 5 on AP English Language and Composition receive college credit for ENGL 115 and a score of 3, 4 or 5 on the AP English Literature and Composition receive credit for ENGL 115 and ENGL 255.